arithy/packcc/tests/README.md

 ## How to write a customized test

 Sometimes the auto-generated test is not exactly what you need.
-In such a case, you can simply create a custmized test on your own:
+In this case, you can simply create a customized test on your own:

 1. Create a directory with a suitable name, e.g.: `tests/sequence.d`.
 2. Create one or more `*.bats` files in this directory.